 Gulyas says that Follow Your Nose sells booties year-round now because of lawn chemicals.
 They’ve also been seeing more dogs and cats displaying symptoms of asthma and allergies.
 “I don’t remember ever seeing dogs with asthma 20 years ago.
 Now, there are a lot of homeopathic remedies for asthma and allergies.
 It’s a thing.
 It didn’t used to be a thing,” Gulyas said.

-The Greenwise Approach to Creating Safer Lawns for Our Pets and Children
+The Greenwise Mission Is to Create 100% Safe Lawns for Our Pets & Children

 The quest for creating the perfect lawn is hurting us.
 Literally.
 At Greenwise, it’s our hope that landscapers can lead the effort to educate their clients to give up that post WWII idea that every lawn needs to look exactly the same with absolutely no trace of a weed.